Page Title

 Remote video URL

-Our faculty offer expertise in nearly all areas of microbiological study, and take part in active research programs in their fields.
+Our faculty offer broad expertise in microbiology and biotechnology.
 We pride ourselves on a well-rounded faculty, who engage routinely in internal and external collaborations at the local, state, and federal levels, as well as with private industry.
 In addition, our faculty contribute regularly to a rich and innovative body of peer-reviewed research, publishing in internationally renowned journals and speaking at conferences around the world.
 They also provide fulsome mentoring experiences at all levels of study, with opportunities for students to take part in cutting-edge research in nationally-funded laboratories.

 We empower our students to discover and communicate microbiological solutions to local, national, and global challenges.

 Our students find careers in a range of industries, including health sciences, biomedical industries, biotechnology, agricultural biosystems, food industries, pharmaceutical industries, and government agencies.
-The relevance of microbiology to many fields only continues to grow, and graduates with a background in microbiology can look forward to using their knowledge in employment as teachers, professors, public health professionals, researchers, veterinarians, and many other positions.
-Within each of these realms, numerous career options exist for students with a microbiology degree.
+The relevance of microbiology and biotechnology to many fields only continues to grow, and graduates can look forward to using their knowledge in employment as teachers, professors, public health professionals, researchers, veterinarians, and many other positions.
+Within each of these realms, numerous career options exist for students with a microbiology or biotechnology degree.

 We are excited to have you visit us and see for yourself all the opportunities at NDSU.